C4 Changes Name To Cross College Alliance And Adopts Agreement

-New College of Florida is one of the country’s top 50 colleges for offering students the outside-the-classroom experiences and connections that lead to great jobs or post-graduate study, according to a new book by The Princeton Review.
+New College of Florida was again named one of the country’s top undergraduate colleges by The Princeton Review.

 New College was among the 15 percent of American colleges to make the Review’s new college guidebook, “The Best 382 Colleges.”
 The book is based on surveys and interviews with students and administrators at several hundred four-year colleges.

 “We chose New College for this book because it offers outstanding academics,” said Robert Franek, the Princeton Review’s editor-in-chief and author of “The Best 382 Colleges.”

 The Princeton Review also views New College as one of the nation’s best colleges for offering experiences and connections that lead to great jobs or post-graduate study.
 In May, the Review named New College as one of its “Colleges That Create Futures: 50 Schools That Launch Careers by Going Beyond the Classroom.”

 Michael Kessie, chief of the Campus Police Department, was elected director of the Florida Police Chiefs Association District 1, which includes Sarasota, Manatee, DeSoto, Hardee and Highlands counties.